dashtharindu/loopy/README.md

 # What I need,

-I want to make this exe file as much as simple and fast as well as less dependency with additional files.

-So I didn't use additional ClassLibrary files because it creates a reference with additional .DLL files

 If you have any better ideas I'm really happy to hear them and it will be a great help for the future upgrades.